sdanyalk/auth-project-two/README.md

 ## Nice to have

-- Secure the API endpoints by using JWT strategy in passport js.
+- [x] Secure the API endpoints by using JWT strategy in passport js.
+- [ ] Add Jest unit tests.
 ---

 ## Troubleshooting